SC92113/LLM-Function-Calling-and-Data-Extraction/README.md

 ### 💡 Key concepts are included and applied in the project.

 - **Function calling**
-  - Single function falling
+  - Single function calling
-  - Multiple function falling
+  - Multiple function calling
-  - Parallel function falling
+  - Parallel function calling
-  - Nested function falling
+  - Nested function calling
   - No call

 - **Function calling with external tools**